-We've all made some unexpected discoveries before.
-You may have found $20 in a coat pocket you didn't use, or you found a surprising family legacy in the basement of your home while cleaning.
-Just like my findings, the discoveries on this list came by surprise.
+We've all made unexpected discoveries before.
+You may have found $20 in a coat pocket you forgot about, or uncovered an unexpected family legacy while cleaning your basement.
+Like my own finds, the discoveries on this list came as surprises.
 They range from the odd to the priceless, and include everything in between.

 Show key points

-Many of these discoveries are material for documentaries and Netflix movies.
-While some of these results were the result of pure luck, others were the result of hard work and determination.
-We hope this list will inspire you to keep your eyes open and indulge in your curiosity.
+Many of these finds would make great material for documentaries or Netflix movies.
+Some were purely lucky; others required persistence and hard work.
+We hope this list inspires you to stay curious and keep your eyes open.
 Who knows?
 Maybe you'll find something amazing too.

 Recommend